artefactory/redis-team-THM/blog/content/08_benchmarks.md

 # Benchmarking the loading scripts

-From a file named `arxiv-metadata-oai-snapshot.json` containing metadata and abstracts of aout 2M papers in 153 different scientific categories, we generated partial indexes and evaluated how it can run in production considering:
+From a file named `arxiv-metadata-oai-snapshot.json` containing metadata and abstracts of about 2M papers in 153 different scientific categories, we generated partial indexes and evaluated how it can run in production considering:

-- machine provisining needed,
+- machine provisioning needed,
 - how to update regularly from the arXiv snapshots,
-- volumetry of data.
+- volume of data.

 ## Generating Embeddings